ChainBotMaster/chainbot/README.md

     * Send welcome message to specified user.
     * This command only can be use in #chainster-chat and people has role as Moderator & Chainster
 * !withdraw [amount] [address] || !withdraw [address] [amount]
-    * Withdraw tCHC, 0.1 CHC fee for withdrawing.
+    * Withdraw CHC, 0.1 CHC fee for withdrawing.

 ## Requirements